iivvoo/cubric/README.md

 The class above will, if configured/invoked correctly git clone/update a repo, run buildout, setup database, supervisor, nginx and uwsgi on a remote host.

+## Issue's, todo's

+env.last_result holds the result of the last action but it's currently only used by Template.create, and it doesn't get reset between action calls.

+Either give up on chaining and just return results or have actions require a decorator that sets/clears last_result?